aradhana14nov/Community-Jaeger-Operator-tile/tutorials/jaeger-ui.md

 ![](_images/logging-warning-msg.png)

-6. You can compare two traces by selecting the check box corresponding to each trace id and click on "Compare" option as shown in below snapshot a:
+6. You can compare two traces by selecting the check box corresponding to each trace id and click on "Compare" option as shown in below snapshot:

 ![](_images/compare-services-traces.png)